lebaaar/period_tracker/README.md

   </a>
   <br>
   <p align="center">
   <i>Available on Google Play Store and as a direct APK download.
-Not available on App Store because because f*ck Apple and their 99$/year membership</i>
+Not available on App Store because because fuck Apple and their 99$/year membership</i>
   </p>
 </p>